sorpaas/flow/README.md

 # Flow

-*This is a work-in-progress.
+*This is work-in-progress.
 The program may be buggy.
 You are warned!*

-Flow is a flow-based automation tool that is capable to run simple Machine Learning programs.
-In Flow, users mainly work with a drag-and-drop flow-based "graph" to create Machine Learning components (trainers and minimizers) and external ones (sending tweets, fetch HTTP endpoints and etc).
+Flow is a flow-based automation tool that is capable of running simple Machine Learning programs.
+In Flow, users mainly work with a drag-and-drop flow-based "graph" to create Machine Learning components (trainers and minimizers) and external ones (sending tweets, fetch HTTP endpoints, etc.).

 Under the hood, Flow uses Tensorflow to do all the Machine Learning tasks.